 - Overlay the Task Picture.
 Re-introduce the task picture (#2) so that it is in front of and conceals the motivating picture (#4).

 - Create an Opening (Iris).
 Have a hole open in the middle of the task picture (#2), so that you can clearly see the motivating picture (#4) and you can feel all of the motivating energy emanating from this picture (#4).
-Do this quickly and make the hole sufficiently large to get all of the feelings from the motivating picture.
+Make the hole sufficiently large to get all of the feelings from the motivating picture.

 - Close the Hole and Maintain the Motivating Feelings.
 Close the hole in the task picture (#2) only as fast as you can maintain all of the feelings from the motivating picture (#4).

 - Repeat.
-Repeat steps 3-7 as fast as you can at least five times, pausing briefly between each repeat.
+Repeat steps 5-7 as fast as you can at least five times, pausing briefly between each repeat to clear your mind.

-This pattern can be used in a variety of coaching situations.
+This process can be used in a variety of coaching situations.
 For example, if you are coaching a couple on their relationship, you may wish to re-install the passion/love they originally had for each other.
-In this case, the task picture would be a picture of their partner and the motivating picture a picture of when they were truly in love with each other.
+In this case, the task picture would be a picture of them together possibly doing something they both enjoy and the motivating picture would reflect a time when they were truly in love with each other.